Drewienkopl/Giganci-Game/README.md

 # Giganci-Game
-A game as a project for subject "Inżynieria oprogramowania" at University made in a group of 4.
+A game in godot made as a project for subject "Inżynieria oprogramowania" at University in a group of 4.
 I am uploading it here to not lose it.